 Choosing a postgrad course is a significant career decision.
 By tapping into the ongoing, personalised support that a one-on-one consultation offers, you’re already at an advantage.
 As Kristy sums up:

 “You’ll have talked to a professional that you can then have contact with at any time.
 We’re your point of contact at the university.
 We’re your go-between.
 And if you forget to ask something, you can come straight back to us.”

 Looking to advance your career with postgraduate study?
-Book your one-on-one consultation now, and choose to chat online, by phone or video call, or talk in person at any one of our metropolitan or regional campuses.
+Book your one-on-one consultation now to study in Semester 2, 2018.
+You can choose to chat online, by phone or video call, or talk in person at any one of our metropolitan or regional campuses.